-There is evidence that those with back pain have different positions and fatigability of their diaphragms than those without pain.
-However, it needs to be remembered that these changes could be because of pain rather than contributing to it.
-Also these things could have been pre-existing before pain even started and related to other factors such as low physical activity or high stress levels.
+There is evidence that those with back pain tend to have different positions and fatigability of their diaphragms than those without pain.
+However, it needs to be remembered that these changes could be caused by their pain rather than contributing to it.
+Also, these issues could be normal variations and have been pre-existing before their pain started and related to other factors such as low physical activity or high-stress levels.

-There is also some evidence that focusing on breathing can improve reported pain levels in both acute and chronic low back pain, so it is argued by some that it may be a good idea to get patients to do this.
+There is also some evidence that focusing on breathing can improve pain levels in both acute and chronic low back pain, so it is argued that it may be a good idea to get patients to do this.
 However, before you all go and get your patients to behave like hyperventilating puffer fish, or start watching their abdominal rise and fall it’s important to consider if it’s worth the time and effort of using breathing techniques.

-Some research shows that the pain modulating effects from respiratory training are quite small and actually probably unlikely due to the respiratory training and so my question remains why bother?

-Personally, I think the breathing issues I see in my patients are due to the anticipation of, or as a consequence of fear, anxiety, or pain.
+Some research shows that the pain-modulating effects from respiratory training are very small and actually probably unlikely due to the respiratory training and may not be worth the time and effort doing them.
+Personally, I think the breathing issues I see in my patients are due to anticipation, fear, anxiety, or pain.
 Therefore, I prefer to prioritise my treatments that address these things, such as education, exposure and exercise, not to focus on the consequences of them.

-As daft as the physio profession can be with its breathing re-training interventions, these pale into insignificance when it comes to the crazy world of strength and conditioning and breathing training.
-Here we enter into a whole new world of stupid ideas about how breathing training can improve strength, endurance, and performance.
+As daft as the physio profession can be with its breathing re-training interventions, these pale into insignificance when it comes to the world of fitness, and strength and conditioning.
+Here we enter into a whole new world of stupid ideas about breathing training improving strength, endurance, and performance.

-Well I’m afraid to say that these masks replicate high altitude training just as much as sticking your feet out of a car window replicates running fast, or flushing your head down the toilet replicates swimming.
+Actually, these masks replicate high altitude training just as much as sticking your feet out of a car window replicates running fast, or flushing your head down the toilet replicates swimming.
 To simulate a low oxygen environment, you need… wait for it… a low oxygen environment, these masks simply don’t filter oxygen from the atmosphere.

 However, there is little evidence that inspiratory muscle training and these masks help improve athletic performance or do anything significant except make you look like a twat.
 There are some studies that show the effects of inspiratory muscle training improve respiratory function in athletes, but surprisingly no evidence that this translates into improvements in their athletic performance.

-So in summary, there is no doubt that breathing is essential and most of you should definitely keep doing it.
-There is no doubt that breathing can be abnormal in the presence of disease, pain, fear, and anxiety, but there is little evidence to say that these breathing issues are causative of these things.
+There is no doubt that breathing is an essential task and most of you should keep doing it.
+There is no doubt that breathing can be abnormal in the presence of some disease, pain, fear, and anxiety, but there is little evidence to say that these breathing issues are causative of these things.